josebarbamontoya/chrono-sta/README.md

 - `combo_matrix.csv` contains the cumulative average pairwise distance matrix computed from partial timetrees.
 - `clusters_and_pairwise_distances_list.csv` contains information about the clusters inferred during the construction of the supertree, along with their pairwise distances.
 - `final_pairwise_distance_matrix.csv` contains the final pairwise distance matrix computed from the list of clusters and pairwise distances.
 - `supertree_from_final_pairwise_distance_matrix.newick` contains the supertree constructed from the final pairwise distance matrix in Newick format.
-Note that this tree ultrametricized through non-negative least squares.
-This method ensures uniform branch lengths from the root to the tips by computing a set of branch lengths that minimize the sum-of-squares distance between the pairwise distances of the output and input timetrees.
+This supertree is ultrametricized using non-negative least squares, ensuring uniform branch lengths from root to tips by minimizing the sum-of-squares distance between input and output timetrees
 - `chronosta_supertimetree_pairwise_distance_matrix.csv` contains the pairwise distance matrix computed from the Chrono-STA supertimetree.
 - **`chronosta_supertimetree.newick`** contains the Chrono-STA supertimetree in Newick format.